zerolagtime/linux-audit-reporting/README.md

    - Secure copy (`scp`) to another Unix/Linux host
    - Secure copy from another system (e.g. WinSCP on Windows)

+### Bonus scripts
+A few additional files are present to improve future integration into a larger log reduction system.

+#### `continuous_audit_to_syslog`
+A small shell script to continuously watch the audit log and to provide near real-time translations into English that are then injected back into the system logger.
+It follows rotations and only opens the audit.log file at startup or whenever it rotates.
+This provides some nice context for audit records to other system events rather than the mysterious four-line records that are difficult to read.

+###  `continuous_audit_to_syslog.service`
+A systemd service definition for the `continuous_audit_to_syslog` that can be installed and started with `install.sh`

+###  `install.sh`
+Install the systemd services defined in this script.
+Registers and starts the service.
+The scripts behind the service definition are installed into `/root`.
+See the above list for specific services supported.

 ## Sample Run

 ### Start up